Richard Bedford

 Richard Bedford is a Grammy Award-nominated British singer-songwriter.

 Biography

 Bedford is widely known for his vocal work in electronic dance music (EDM) and trance including his collaborations with Above & Beyond on their 2011 album Group Therapy, their 2006 album Tri-state, Armin van Buuren's 2013 album Intense IDMA-nominated singles "Alone Tonight" and "Sun & Moon" & Grammy Nominated single "Northern Soul".
 Having started life as a keyboard player in various bands, Bedford turned to song-writing and singing in 1998, before working with Above & Beyond on their debut album Tri-State in early 2005.
+Bedford also features on four songs on the 2025 album Bigger Than All Of Us by Above & Beyond.

 Richard performed on Armin van Buuren's "Armin Only Intense World Tour 2013/2014."